 Activity awareness implies an awareness of other people's plans and understandings.
 Complex, long term, coordinated activity cannot succeed without on-going interpretation of current goals, accurate and continuing assessment of the current situation, and analysis and management of resources (including time) that constrain execution of possible plans.
 When goals and plans are shared or distributed, it is critical that all members of a team hold the same understanding of the goal and plans, and that they are aware also of how others on the team perceive the situation (Endsley, 1995; Hutchins, 1995).

-Activities typically involve top-down goal decomposition (Sacerdoti, 1974), development and ordering of plan fragments (Sacerdoti, 1975), interleaving of planning, acting, and evaluation (Miller, Galanter & Pribam, 1960; Norman, 1986), and opportunistic plan revision (Hayes-Roth & Hayes-Roth, 1979; Suchman, 1986).
-Activity awareness implies knowledge of how task components are being identified, coordinated, and carried out.
-Task components must be understood and pursued in the context of the overall purpose of a shared activity, the goals and requirements for completing it, and how individual tasks fit into the group's overall plan (Gutwin & Greenberg, 1999).
+Activities typically involve top-down goal decomposition (Sacerdoti, 1974), development and ordering of plan fragments (Sacerdoti, 1975), interleaving of planning, acting, and evaluation (Miller et al., 1960; Norman, 1986) and opportunistic plan revision (Hayes-Roth and Hayes-Roth, 1979; Suchman, 1986).
+Activity awareness implies knowledge of how task components are being identified, coordinated and carried out.
+Task components must be understood and pursued in the context of the overall purpose of a shared activity, the goals and requirements for completing it, and how individual tasks fit into the group's overall plan (Gutwin and Greenberg, 1996).
 In the Virtual School, groups of students need to understand how their piece of a project can contribute toward the whole endeavor.

-This suggests that activity awareness is related to the concept of workflow (or project management; Ellis, 1999; Flores et al., 1988).
+This suggests that activity awareness is related to the concept of workflow (or project management; Flores et al., 1988; Ellis, 1999).
 A workflow system uses an expert-derived model of a business process to guide and monitor progress through a task.
 Task goals, task decomposition into subtasks, dependencies among tasks and subtasks, employee roles and assigned responsibilities, task and subtask completion status-all of these may be modeled in a workflow system.
-For highly scripted business processes, a workflow model can be quite effective in decomposing and tracking an extended activity (Prinz & Kolvenback, 1996).
-However, workflow systems tend to break down in just the situations where activity awareness is most important-when opportunistic planning leads to creation or modification of goals or subgoals (Abbott & Sarin, 1994; Hayes-Roth & Hayes-Roth, 1979; Suchman, 1986).
+For highly scripted business processes, a workflow model can be quite effective in decomposing and tracking an extended activity (Prinz and Kolvenbach, 1996).
+However, workflow systems tend to break down in just the situations where activity awareness is most important-when opportunistic planning leads to creation or modification of goals or subgoals (Hayes-Roth and Hayes-Roth, 1979; Suchman, 1986; Abbot and Sarin, 1994).
 Our concept of activity awareness assumes that opportunistic planning and re-planning is common, even typical.
 Activity awareness depends on knowledge of what one's collaborators are doing, rather than what a symbolic model says they should be doing.

-4. Evaluating activity awareness factors in the Virtual School
+4. Evaluating activity awareness factors in the virtual school

-Our analysis of awareness issues in the Virtual School was guided by a formative evaluation framework (Figure 3) that considers how breakdowns in awareness might arise from several different perspectives (Charlton, 1996; Olson and Olson, 2001; Urquijo, Scrivener, and Palmén;1993).
-This framework incorporates factors contributing to activity awareness, including the situation, group composition, the task, and the tools provided in support of the task.
-This approach uses the group as the unit of analysis and provides a process-oriented framework for evaluating student interactions (Dillenbourg, Baker, Blaye, and O'Malley, 1996).
+Our analysis of awareness issues in the Virtual School was guided by a formative evaluation framework (Fig. 3) that considers how breakdowns in awareness might arise from several different perspectives (Urquijo et al., 1993; Charlton, 1996; Olson and Olson, 2001).
+This framework incorporates factors contributing to activity awareness, including the situation, group composition, the task and the tools provided in support of the task.
+This approach uses the group as the unit of analysis and provides a process-oriented framework for evaluating student interactions (Dillenbourg et al., 1996).

-Situation Group Task Tools Classrooms involved, teacher commitment, organizational factors Demographics, ages, domain knowledge, computer skill, group size, group dynamics Task models, type of group activity, activity duration, task demands, integration demands, communication demands System model, tools used, equipment/software reliability students built kites with different structural qualities-illustrates how the four factors described in Figure 3 interrelate to produce awareness problems that undermine collaboration.
+Situation Group Task Tools Classrooms involved, teacher commitment, organizational factors Demographics, ages, domain knowledge, computer skill, group size, group dynamics Task models, type of group activity, activity duration, task demands, integration demands, communication demands System model, tools used, equipment/software reliability

-Figure 3.
+Fig. 3.
 Evaluation framework.

-To illustrate how the collaborative situation, group, task, and tools relate to one another, and how each contributed to awareness problems, we discuss a planning episode that culminated in a breakdown.
-This example-from an aerodynamics project in which middle and high school
+To illustrate how the collaborative situation, group, task and tools relate to one another, and how each contributed to awareness problems, we discuss a planning episode that culminated in a breakdown.
+This example-from an aerodynamics project in which middle and high school students built kites with different structural qualities-illustrates how the four factors described in Fig. 3 interrelate to produce awareness problems that undermine collaboration.